 This oscillation between a strict monopoly and free trade continued during the Southern and Northern Dynasties period 南北朝 (300~600).
 Between 583 and 721, the government even refrained from taxing salt at all.
-This policy changed drastically under the impact of the rebellion of An Lushan 安祿山.
-He and other military commissioners controlled large and economically productive regions more or less autonomously, so the central government had to look for new sources of revenue.
+This policy changed drastically under the impact of the rebellion of An Lushan 安祿山 (703-757), in the mid of the Tang period 唐 (618-907).
+An Lushan and other military commissioners (jiedushi 節度使) controlled large and economically productive regions more or less autonomously, so the central government had to look for new sources of revenue.
 In 758 a new policy of government control was therefore introduced.
 The production of salt and iron, and also that of money, was in the hands of private entrepreneurs, while the government bought their products and distributed and sold them.

-Liu Yan 劉晏, Counsellor-in-chief of Emperor Daizong 唐代宗 of the Tang dynasty 唐 (618-907), went over to a taxation policy, and laid the distribution and the sales network of salt into the hand of private merchants.
+Liu Yan 劉晏 (716-780), Counsellor-in-chief of Emperor Daizong 唐代宗 (r.
+762-779) of the Tang dynasty, went over to a taxation policy, and laid the distribution and the sales network of salt into the hand of private merchants.
 These merchants acted as commissionaries of the government and transported salt to military garrisons as well as to the newly created salt storehouses (changping yancang 常平鹽倉).
 These storehouses served to regulate the local salt price in the same way as granaries did.
 When salt on the market was scarce, the salt reserves in the storehouses were thrown on the market in order to bring down the salt price.
 The institution of touring brokerages (xunyuan 巡院) was created in three regions, namely Huaibei 淮北 (northern Jiangsu, northern Anhui, Shandong), Jiangnan 江南 (south of the Yangtze River) and Lingnan 嶺南 (Guangdong, Guangxi).
 They controlled the production of salt and arrested smugglers (jisi 緝私).

-In 1831 the governor-general (zongdu 總督) of Liang-Jiang 兩江, Tao Shu 陶澍, adjusted the system in the salt certificate method (piaofa 票法).
+In 1831 the governor-general (zongdu 總督) of Liang-Jiang 兩江, Tao Shu 陶澍 (1779-1839), adjusted the system by the introduction of the salt certificate method (piaofa 票法).
 This was a kind of tax farming, by which everyone - and not just professional merchants - was allowed to collect taxes, and was in turn given salt vouchers.
 The Qing dynasty also introduced a method of requesting irregular contributions (juanshu 捐輸, after 1866 called baoxiao 報效) from the salt merchant associations, as a kind of skimming off the revenue earned by the salt business.
 The "pan tax" was collected by commissioners-in-chief of the Salt Tax office (yankesi tiju 鹽課司提舉, during the Qing called yankesi dashi 鹽課司大使).
 They were subject to the Salt Distribution Commission (yanyun shisi 鹽運使司) or the salt control circuit (yanfa dao 鹽法道).
-These circuits were first Guangdong and Guanghai 廣海 during the Yuan period, then Liang-Huai 兩淮, Liang-Zhe 兩浙, Changlu 長蘆 (Zhili 直隸), Shandong, Fujian, Guangdong, Sichuan and Yunnan.
+The first salt control circuits had been Guangdong and Guanghai 廣海 during the Yuan period, and then the system was expanded to Liang-Huai 兩淮, Liang-Zhe 兩浙, Changlu 長蘆 (Tianjin and Zhili 直隸, i.e. today's Hebei), Shandong, Fujian, Guangdong, Sichuan and Yunnan.

-Even after the ruin of the imperial system the salt tax remained a substantial part of the state income.
+Even after the demise of the Qing empire the salt tax remained a substantial part of the state income.
 In 1913, for instance, the Beiyang Government 北洋政府 settled foreign debt by its salt tax revenue.
 In 1932 the salt tax was abolished by merging it with the land tax to the so-called (salt) spot tax (changke 場課).